CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 ---
 layout: default
-title: Developing an AssemblyLine service
+title: Developing an Assemblyline service
 parent: Services
 grand_parent: Developer's manual
 nav_order: 1
 has_toc: false
 ---

-# Developing an AssemblyLine service
+# Developing an Assemblyline service
 {: .no_toc }

-This guide has been created for developers who are looking to develop services for AssemblyLine.
+This guide has been created for developers who are looking to develop services for Assemblyline.
 It is aimed at individuals with general software development knowledge and basic Python skills.
-In-depth knowledge of the AssemblyLine framework is not required to develop a service.
+In-depth knowledge of the Assemblyline framework is not required to develop a service.

 ## Table of contents
 {: .no_toc .text-delta }